2008 Notre Dame Fighting Irish football team

-Pre-season
+Preseason

 Coaching changes

 Despite the turmoil of the previous football season, head coach Charlie Weis did not make many changes to the coaching staff.
 The one major change to the staff was the addition of Jon Tenuta, former defensive coordinator of the Georgia Tech Yellow Jackets, as the new linebackers coach and assistant head coach.
 Tetuna became responsible for the day-to-day operations of the team with Weis retaining responsibility only for recruiting.
 Tenuta's addition followed the retirement of Bill Lewis from active coaching.
 Other changes included reassignment of football duties.
 Weis announced that he would be turning over control of the offense, including game day play calling, to offensive coordinator Michael Haywood.
 On defense, Corwin Brown switched from coaching linebackers to coaching defensive backs following Lewis' retirement.
 Tenuta assumed coaching the linebackers.
 Finally, citing the poor play on special teams, Weis made Brian Polian the sole special teams coach and announced that he would be helping Polian when needed.
 The previous year, all coaches had a hand in helping with special teams.